jdx/mise/README.md

 ## Templates

+Templates are used in the following locations:

+- `.tool-versions` files
+- env var values in `.rtx.toml`
+- _(Submit a ticket if you want to see it used elsewhere!)_

 The following context objects are available inside templates:

 - `env: HashMap<String, String>` – current environment variables
 - `config_root: PathBuf` – directory containing the `.rtx.toml` file

-Templates are parsed with [tera](https://tera.netlify.app/docs).
-Currently templates are only used for env var values, but in the future they may be used for other things.
-Submit a ticket if you think some configuration would benefit from templating with Tera.

-Tera is quite powerful.
+Templates are parsed with [tera](https://tera.netlify.app/docs)—which is quite powerful.
 For example, this snippet will get the directory name of the project:

 ```toml
 [env]